kharovtobi/qemu-3dfx-arch/qemu-exp/README.md

 # Experimental patches folder

-This folder is where i put the patches that are meant to be unstable yet helpful and may contains features that are locked behind donations or my dumb ideas.
+This folder is where I put the patches that are meant to be unstable yet helpful and may contain features that are locked behind donations or my dumb ideas.

+     icd-support.patch                - Adds ICD Support to wrappers (use `-p1` when patching) qemu-windows-vss-mingw-fix.patch - Fixes compilation for MingGW-w64 version 14+
-     SDL-Clipboard.patch              - SDL Clipboard support patch for QEMU version 10.0.x qemu-windows-vss-mingw-fix.patch - Fixes compilation for MingGW-w64 version 14+ [#15](https://github.com/kharovtobi/qemu-3dfx-arch/issues/15)
+     SDL-Clipboard.patch              - SDL Clipboard support patch for QEMU version 10.0.x

 **Please use it with caution!**